abhigya-maskay/duetmacs/docs/epics/epic1/001-cli-version-help-bootstrap/001-cli-version-help-bootstrap.md

 - Prepare structure for Story 003 to validate

 ## Acceptance Criteria (Given/When/Then)
+- Given Emacs attempts to spawn duet-rpc subprocess, When the initial spawn fails, Then it retries up to 3 times with 1s delay between attempts and logs clear error messages indicating the spawn failure reason.
 - Given the binary is installed, When I run `duet-rpc --version`, Then it prints a semantic version (e.g., `0.1.0`) and exits with code 0.
 - Given the binary is installed, When I run `duet-rpc version`, Then it prints the same semantic version and exits with code 0.
 - Given the binary is installed, When I run `duet-rpc --help`, Then it shows a synopsis and lists subcommands `version`, `doctor`, `rpc`, and `prompt` with one-line descriptions, and exits 0.